Thai Green Curry Comfort

 The shortcut of course is store-bought green curry paste.
 There are a variety of brands out there, but I like the “Mae Ploy” brand the best.
 For a little less heat, try “Thai Kitchen” brand.

 I was craving the richness of coconut milk the other night, so I made up a batch.
 I didn’t have Thai basil, so I just used fresh Italian basil from my garden.
-And instead of kaffir lime leaves, I tossed in a couple of regular lime leaves from a tree in my backyard.
+And instead of makrut lime leaves, I tossed in a couple of lemon leaves from a tree in my backyard.